Annual Grants

 Assessing HRD: A pathway to personalized PARPi therapy in ovarian cancer patients

-Principal investigator: A/Prof Magdalena Ratajska, Department of Pathology, University of Otago.
+Principal investigator: A/Prof Magdalena Ratajska, Department of Pathology, University of Otago

 Co-investigators: A/Professor Tania Slatter, A/Professor Heather Cunliffe, Department of Pathology University of Otago, Dr Simone Petrich Department of Surgical Sciences, University of Otago

 When faulty, homologous recombination (homologous recombination defect, HRD) does not allow for accurate DNA repair, and cells accumulate further mutations.
 Importantly, HRD is present in different tumours, including ~50% of ovarian cancers.
-HRD cells are sensitive to specific drugs, such as PARP
+HRD cells are sensitive to specific drugs, such as PARP.

 inhibitors (PARPi), which block DNA repair enzymes, leading to cell death and thus, great clinical value.
 However, prolonged PARPi therapy may result in the development of some blood cancers; therefore, it should be given to patients whose benefit from therapy outweighs potential side effects.
 Therefore, we aim to rigorously evaluate the clinical value of two available HRD tests for prognostication in ovarian cancer patients.